arnemertz/blog-code/2016-07-refactoring-session-02/README.md

-# Refactoring Session #2: Gauss Jordan Eliminatino
+# Refactoring Session #2: Gauss Jordan Elimination

 This refactoring is covered by two blog posts: